-Where weighings are made in air, the values of the "apparent masses" obtained shall be corrected to compensate for the effect of the air buoyancy on the specimen and on any weights used.
+Where weighings are made in air, the values of the "apparent masses" obtained shall be corrected to compensate for the effect of the air buoyancy on the specimen (and any sinker used) and on the balance weights used.
 This will be the case if the accuracy of the results is to be between 0,2 % and 0,05 %.